miguelbustamante21/TC2005B/videogames/Copia de GDD_Template.md

 ##
 Speed - depending on which level the player selects (Easy, Normal, Hard, Whiplash), the song's tempo will be directly related to the toughness of the level.
 ##
-Spawning - the enemies will spawn according to the bpm of the song, which depends sloley on the level that the player selects.
-Drum kit parts will spawn in "clusters" or "chunks", representing a repeatable section of the song.
-Chunks will be [DEFINIR COMO SE VA A LEER LA CANCION]
+Spawning - the enemies will spawn according to the bpm of the song, which depends on the level that the player selects.
+Drum kit parts will spawn [VER COMO REPLICAR GUITAR HERO PARA EXPLICAR SPAWNING]

 ##

 ## _Level Design_

 ---

-_(Note : These sections can safely be skipped if they&#39;re not relevant, or you&#39;d rather go about it another way.
-For most games, at least one of them should be useful.
-But I&#39;ll understand if you don&#39;t want to use them.
-It&#39;ll only hurt my feelings a little bit.)_

 ### **Themes**

 1. Easy level: will have a relaxed feel, with a soft/content jazz beat.
 The ambient will consist of a typical bar stage with a low audience.
 The player will only interact with the drum kit parts by destroying them.

-(sketch del nivel)
+_(example)_

 2. Normal level: will have an upbeat/active, happy feel, which will not stress the player, but challenge him in certain sections of the song.
 The ambient will consist of a typical bar stage with a visibly active audience.
 The player will only interact with the drum kit parts by destroying them.

-(sketch del nivel)
+_(example)_

 3. Hard level: will have an exhuberant/energetic feel, with a fast and more complex beat sequence.
 The ambient will consist of a small bar, with a packed audience.
 The player will only interact with the drum kit parts by destroying them.

-(sketch del nivel)

-4. Whiplash: will have frantic/serious feel, with a nearly impossible beat sequence.
-The player will only interact with the drum kit parts by destroying them.
-The ambient will consist of an empty dark bar, with a single audience member cheering the player.
-The player will only interact with the drum kit parts by destroying them.

-(sketch del nivel)
+_(example)_

 ### **Game Flow**